-Becca Uherbelau seeks review of the certified ballot title for Initiative Petition 57 for the General Election of November 3, 2020 ("IP 57").
+Becca Uherbelau seeks review of the certified ballot title for Initiative Petition 58 for the General Election of November 3, 2020 ("IP 58").
 Ms. Uherbelau is an Oregon elector who filed timely comments concerning the draft ballot title pursuant to ORS 250.067(1).
-Ms. Uherbelau respectfully submits that the caption, result of yes statement and summary do not comply with the requirements of ORS 250.035(2) and are inconsistent with the court's recent decisions in Fletchall v.
-Rosenblum, 365 Or 98, 442 P3d 193 (2019) ("Fletchall II"); and Fletchall v.
-Rosenblum, 365 Or 527, 448 P3d 634 (2019) ("Fletchall III").
-The ballot title fails to convey that the initiative will create a redistricting commission and process that is disproportionately weighted to the benefit of one political party to the detriment of all other political parties and unaffiliated voters, and that would exclude many Oregonians.
+Ms. Uherbelau respectfully submits that the caption, results statements and summary do not comply with the requirements of ORS 250.035(2) and are inconsistent with the court's recent decisions in Fletchall v.
+Rosenblum, 365 Or 98, 442 P3d 193 (2019) ("Fletchall I") and Fletchall v.
+Rosenblum, 365 Or 527, 448 P3d 634 (2019) ("Fletchall II").
+Ms. Uherbelau's predominant objection is the ballot title fails to convey that the initiative will create a redistricting commission and process that is disproportionately weighted to the benefit of one political party to the detriment of all other political parties and unaffiliated voters, and that the commission would exclude many Oregonians.